Skip to content

 This boolean declares whether values should be trimmed implicitly or not.
 By trimming a string value all leading and trailing whitespace gets removed.

-This boolean option demands to replace any lowercase letter in value by its uppercase counterpart.
+This boolean option demands to replace all lowercase letters in value with their uppercase counterparts.

 Numbers are declared with type: "number".
 Aliases are type: "numeric", type: "decimal" or type: "float".